canro91/canro91.github.io/_posts/2024-07-08-CSharpInconsistencies.md

 Other C# features are making the language inconsistent and easier to write but not easier to read.

+Often C# doesn't feel like a single language, but three: the classic one from the early 2000s, another one between the classic and the .NET era, and the one we're living these days.

+Anyway, [still no discriminated unions]({% post_url 2024-08-19-DiscriminatedUnionSupport %}).
+Maybe in C# 20?

 For more C# content, read [my C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}), [how to avoid exceptions when working with Dictionaries]({% post_url 2020-08-01-AnotherTwoCSharpIdiomsPart3 %}), and [Six helpful extension methods to work with Collections]({% post_url 2022-12-16-HelperMethodsOnCollections %}).

 _Happy coding!_